Visit Fastweb.com to discover new ways to pay for school!

-All seniors interested in attending college should plan on completing this form.You may be eligible for loans, grants, or other forms of financial assistance in the 2018-2019 school year - but you must complete the FAFSA to qualify!
+All seniors interested in attending college should plan on completing this form.You may be eligible for loans, grants, or other forms of financial assistance, but you must complete the FAFSA to qualify!

 Resources for Students in Transition (Homeless/Unaccompanied Youth)

 The College Cost Reduction and Access Act (CCRAA) of 2007 includes provisions to make undergraduate and graduate education more affordable for aspiring social-impact professionals.
 It also establishes that unaccompanied homeless youth qualify as independent students for purposes of federal financial aid.
 In addition to the CCRAA, various other national-level supports are available for college-bound students experiencing homelessness, including fee waivers for Advanced Placement exams, college entrance exams, and college application fees.

 Students who are in transition can visit this page for more information, and should speak to their school counselor, Ms. Lynch, or Ms. Winters for more information.